jgorman/wifi-watch/README.md

 #### DNS inaccessible.

-At the beginning of an accounting period ping does a DNS lookup on ns.google.com.
+At the beginning of an accounting period ping does a DNS lookup to find your target host ip address.
 When the network is not connected this DNS lookup will fail and you will see the error message with the current time.